Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Legal services}

-In legal services, personalization conditions reasoning on user-specific facts, jurisdictions, and drafting intents, transforming legal assistance into a context-sensitive inference problem.
-A key challenge is statutory drift, where personalized agents must correctly apply evolving laws to individual cases, making static knowledge or one-time verification insufficient.
-Benchmarks such as LawShift \citep{han2025lawshift} show that agents need to adapt updated statutes to the same user-provided facts without retraining, highlighting the need for inference-time adaptability.
-Personalization also amplifies hallucination risks in legal drafting, as agents tailor arguments and citations to user context.
-To mitigate this, systems increasingly employ post-hoc verification loops, including Citation-Enhanced Generation (CEG) and watchdog frameworks such as HalMit, which validate personalized drafts against authoritative legal sources before delivery \citep{li2024citation, liu2025towards}.
-These are particularly important for multilingual and jurisdiction-aware legal assistants, such as Mina, where personalization must respect local procedural norms while preserving legal correctness \citep{wasi2025mina}.
+In legal services, personalization conditions reasoning on user-specific facts, jurisdictions, and drafting intents, turning assistance into a context-sensitive inference problem.
+A central challenge is statutory drift, where agents must apply evolving laws to individual cases rather than relying on static knowledge.
+Benchmarks such as LawShift show that this adaptability must often be achieved at inference time rather than through retraining \citep{han2025lawshift}.
+Personalization also amplifies hallucination risks in legal drafting, motivating post-hoc verification loops such as Citation-Enhanced Generation and watchdog frameworks like HalMit, which validate outputs against authoritative legal sources before delivery \citep{li2024citation,liu2025towards}.
+This is especially important for multilingual and jurisdiction-aware legal assistants such as Mina \citep{wasi2025mina}.